 Stakeholder engagement should start with a listening process – aiming to understand the needs and goals of different stakeholders, their questions about CCUS and specific concerns about the hub project.
 This can be done through a combination of structured one-on-one interviews with key stakeholders, public meetings and even workshops to explore how to align their needs with the overall hub project.
-Early, transparent and frequent communication with stakeholder groups as the project progresses is essential.
+Early and frequent communication with stakeholder groups as the project progresses is essential.

 At a broader societal level, the focus of the engagement is likely to be on the role of CCUS hubs in meeting climate targets and decarbonizing heavy industry.
 At a local level, topics such as the safeguarding of existing jobs and creation of new opportunities enabled by the hub project will be key.

 The Climate Accord Process in the Netherlands provides one example of engagement leading to broader acceptance of CCUS as a necessary climate technology in a country where scepticism was particularly high.